 Which countries do I need a pet passport for?

-A Pet Passport (or other official documentation) is a legal requirement in order to bring your pet into the UK without quarantine.
-The primary purpose is to keep the UK free from Rabies, and other foreign diseases such as those transmitted by parasites that do not exist in the UK.
+A Pet Passport, along with any other official documentation, is a legal requirement in order to bring your pet into the UK or take it to mainland Europe without quarantine.
+The primary purpose is to keep the UK free from rabies, and other foreign diseases such as those transmitted by parasites that do not exist in the UK.

 Who can issue a pet passport?